niladri-chatterji/personal_website/content/publication/langevin_variancereduction/index.md

 ---
-title: "On the Theory of Variance Reduction for Stochastic Gradient Monte Carlo"
+title: "On the theory of variance reduction for stochastic gradient Monte Carlo"
 authors:
 - Niladri S. Chatterji
 - Nicolas Flammarion